What’s going on with Ghislaine Maxwell’s sex abuse trial?

 WHAT WAS GHISLAINE MAXWELL UP TO BEFORE HER ARREST?

 Maxwell was arrested in July 2020 — almost a year after Epstein killed himself in jail while awaiting trial.
-After Epstein’s death, she withdrew from public activities like running an oceans charity.
+After Epstein’s death, she withdrew from public activities such as running a charity.
 Her whereabouts became a subject of public speculation.
 Was that her eating a burger and reading a book on CIA operatives in Southern California?
 Was she living in Britain or Paris or maybe even Massachusetts?
 Prosecutors say she went into hiding in New Hampshire — where she was eventually arrested — in a million-dollar home where she kept her cellphone wrapped in foil.

 SO HAS GHISLAINE MAXWELL BEEN IN JAIL THIS WHOLE TIME?